U.S. Route 181

 U.S. Highway 181 is a south–north U.S. Highway located entirely in the state of Texas.
-Both termini are at Interstate 37, the road that it mainly parallels to the east.
-US 181 begins in Corpus Christi, Texas at mile marker 0 to the south, through south-central Texas to just south of San Antonio to the north (mile marker 131), for a total length of 137 miles (220 km).

-The highway's northern terminus is at an intersection with Interstate 37 one mile (1.6 km) south of San Antonio's Interstate 410 loop, about 12 miles (19 km) northwest of Floresville.
-Prior to the Interstate era, US 181 traveled into Downtown San Antonio along Presa St. to an intersection with its parent route, US 81, which then ran along Alamo St.
+Both termini are at Interstate 37 (I-37), the road that it mainly parallels to the east.
+Its southern terminus is at I-37 in Corpus Christi near the Gulf of Mexico.
+Its northern terminus is at I-37 on the south side of San Antonio; prior to the Interstate era, US 181 traveled into Downtown San Antonio along Presa Street to an intersection with its parent route, US 81, which then ran along Alamo Street.

-Its southern terminus is in Corpus Christi, Texas at Interstate 37 near the Gulf of Mexico.
-IH 37 and US 181 have mutual termini, such that traffic traveling southbound on IH 37 will automatically merge onto northbound US 181, and vice versa.